Adm confers Awards to Dhangri bravehearts, notable persons - Northlines

-Jammu Tawi, Jan 27: The Jammu and Kashmir Administration has conferred J&K UT Awards 2023 in different fields to several notable persons from the Union Territory of Jammu and Kashmir.
+Jammu Tawi, Jan 27: The Jammu and Kashmir government has conferred J&K Govt Awards 2023 in different fields to several personalities from the Union Territory of Jammu and Kashmir.

 Deepak Kumar (Posthumously), son of Rajinder Kumar of Dhangri, Rajouri and Saroj Bala, wife of Late Rajinder Kumar of Dhangri, Rajouri have been awarded for Achievements in the field of Bravery.